canorve/hailstone/README.md

-# hailstone
+# Hailstone conjecture
-Program that print numbers following the Collatz conjeture
+Program that print numbers following the Collatz conjecture

-provide the program a number and returns the Collatz conjeture
+provide the program a number and returns the Collatz conjecture

 more info:
 https://en.wikipedia.org/wiki/Collatz_conjecture